Bill

 AI Summary

-This bill, concerning criminal procedure in Maryland, prohibits law enforcement agencies from presenting victims of sexually assaultive behavior, or those who claim to be victims, with forms or making requests for verbal acknowledgement that aim to relieve the agency of its obligations, limit or define the scope of an investigation, prevent or limit prosecution, or restrict a victim's private legal action.
-"Sexually assaultive behavior" is defined by existing law, and a "victim" is broadly defined as anyone suspected of or claiming to have been subjected to such behavior.
-If a victim requests to limit or suspend an investigation, the law enforcement agency must document the request and follow up according to recommended practices.
-Violations can lead to legal action for injunctive or declaratory relief, and all law enforcement agencies are required to adopt policies to enforce these provisions by January 1, 2021, and submit them to a specific committee.
+This bill prohibits law enforcement agencies in Maryland from presenting victims of sexually assaultive behavior with forms or making requests for verbal acknowledgement that attempt to relieve the agency of its obligations, limit the scope of an investigation, prevent or limit prosecution, or restrict a victim's right to take private legal action.
+The bill defines "law enforcement agency" by referencing another article of public safety law, "sexually assaultive behavior" by referencing courts law, and "victim" as anyone suspected of or claiming to have been subjected to such behavior.
+If a victim requests to limit or suspend an investigation, the agency must document the request and follow up according to recommended practices from the Maryland Police Training and Standards Commission.
+Violations can lead to legal action by the affected victim for injunctive or declaratory relief, and all law enforcement agencies are required to adopt and submit policies to enforce these provisions by specific dates.

 Committee Categories